bwoodsend/sprat/README.rst

     # Do weird custom data slicing with jq
     sprat search -j | jq '{(.name): (.versions | length)}'

-There is also the `Python API`_ for anything the CLI doesn't cover.
+For anything the CLI doesn't cover, there is the `Python API`_.

 Querying packages